 - 1. Emeritus/Emerita will be added to the faculty rank. - 2.
-Lifetime listing indicating the appropriate rank of Professor Emeritus/Emerita or Associate Professor Emeritus/Emerita; in applicable catalogues and directories. - 3.
-In person and online library privileges. - 4.
-Emeritus e-mail address and technical support for salaried faculty including listing in applicable directories for 5 years with renewal based upon contribution/activity/engagement with the institution.
+Lifetime listing indicating the appropriate rank of Professor Emeritus/Emerita or Associate Professor Emeritus/Emerita; in EVMS catalogues and directories. - 3.
+Regular and online library privileges. - 4.
+EVMS emeritus e-mail address and technical support for salaried faculty including listing in EVMS directories for 5 years with renewal based upon contribution/activity/engagement with the institution.
 Email accounts that have been inactive for more than a year will be eliminated. - 5.
 With the permission of the department, usage of department main phone number for contact number. - 6.
 Parking within the Medical Center may be provided by the department. - 7.
-Participation in institution public ceremonies. - 8.
-Based on availability and the recommendations of the Department Chair with the concurrence of the Executive Vice President ("EVP"), use of office and/or lab space, equipment, and other campus facilities to support scholarly work and/or educational activities. - 9.
-With permission of the Department Chair and EVP, authorization to serve on thesis and dissertation committees or engage in other research or educational activities at the institution.
+Participation in EVMS public ceremonies. - 8.
+Based on availability and the recommendations of the Department Chair with the concurrence of the President/Provost, use of office and/or lab space, equipment, and other campus facilities to support scholarly work and/or educational activities. - 9.
+With permission of the Department Chair and President/Provost, authorization to serve on thesis and dissertation committees or engage in other research or educational activities at EVMS. - 10.
+Be eligible for up to 8 hours/week of EVMS paid administrative or educational consultation service needs within the Department as determined by the Department Chair (e.g., Chair's Fund) as an independent contractor as long as the work being performed would qualify as consulting. - 11.
+With approval of the Department Chair and the President/Provost, Emeriti Faculty will be welcomed to: - Advise medical students, health professions students and residents.
+Co-author papers with them and with other faculty members within or outside of EVMS using EVMS' affiliation; - ii.
+Teach classes as an emeriti faculty member;

-- 10. Be eligible for up to 8 hours/week of paid administrative or educational consultation service needs within the Department as determined by the Department Chair (e.g., Chair's Fund) as an independent contractor as long as the work being performed would qualify as consulting. - 11.
-With approval of the Department Chair and the EVP, Emeriti Faculty will be welcomed to: - i.
-Advise medical students, health professions students and residents.
-Co-author papers with them and with other faculty members within or outside of the institution using institutional affiliation; - ii.
-Teach classes as an emeriti faculty member; - iii.
-Participate in sponsored research, as approved by the sponsor and the institution; - iv.
+- iii.
+Participate in sponsored research, as approved by the sponsor and EVMS; - iv.
 Attend departmental and collegial open meetings, as a guest, subject to the bylaws of said unit; - v.
 Eligible to serve on an Institutional Standing Committee as an ad-hoc or regular member.